PdxCodeGuild/class_owl/1 Python/labs/mob-Snowman.md

-# Lab: Hangman
+# Lab: Snowman

-Let's write a program to play a game of hangman.
+Let's write a program to play a game of snowman.
 In the data folder, you'll find `english.txt` which contains a list of several thousand english words.
 Write a function `load_words(path)` which reads the text from this file and return a list of strings which are greater than 5 letters.
 Randomly pick a word from that list and begin the game.
 Allow the user 10 tries to guess the letters of the word.
 Keep track of the letters the user has already guessed.

 Show them a list of 'blanks' and ask them for a letter.
 If they guess a letter which is in the word, show the blanks with the letters filled in.
 If they guess a letter which is not in the word, tell them and subtract 1 from their remaining guesses.
 If they guess a letter they've guessed before, tell them and do **not** subtract 1 from their guesses.